TheCakeIsNaOH/choco-remixer/README.md

 - Run `Invoke-InternalizeChocoPkg`

 - If you have `useDropPath` and `pushPkgs` disabled, the internalized packages are located inside the specified `workDir`.
-- If you have `writePerPkgs` disabled, add the package versions to `personal-packages.xml` under the correct IDs.
+- If you have `writePerPkgs` disabled, add the package versions to `internalized.xml` under the correct IDs.
 Otherwise, it will try to internalize them again.

 - If continuously re-running for development or bug fixing, use the `-skipRepoCheck` switch, so as to not get rate limited by chocolatey.org